On the stable Auslander-Reiten components of certain monomorphism categories: Stable Auslander-Reiten components

-Recall that the set of vertices of a stable tube having exactly one immediate predecessor (equivalently, exactly one immediate successor) is called {\it mouth} of the tube. \begin{proposition} With the above notations, the following statements hold. \begin{itemize} \item [$(1)$] The map $\delta$ is surjective. \item [$(2)$] The restricted map $\delta\mid:\mathcal{R}^{\infty}\rt \mathcal{K}^{\infty}$ is bijective. \end{itemize} \end{proposition} \begin{proof} $(1)$ by definition is clear.
-For $(2)$, assume that the component $\Gamma^s_{\CS}(G)$ is infinite, for an indecomposable non-projective Gorenstein projective module $G$.
-Hence by Proposition \ref{Proposition 2.7} $\Gamma^s_{\CS}(G)$ is a stable tube.
-Because of Lemma \ref{Lemma 2.3}, the middle terms of the almost split sequences with ending terms of vertices by the $\tau_{\CS}$-orbit of $\left(\begin{smallmatrix}0\\ G \end{smallmatrix}\right)_0$ contain exactly one non-projective direct summand.
-Hence the $\tau_{\CS}$-orbit of $\left(\begin{smallmatrix}0\\ G \end{smallmatrix}\right)_0$ generates all the vertices in the mouth of the stable tube.
-Since the mouth of any stable tube is unique, so $\Gamma^s_{\CS}(G)$ is uniquely determined by the equivalence class $[G]_{\vartheta}$.
-Hence the restricted map $\delta\mid$ is injective, consequently, it is bijective by the first part. \end{proof}
+\begin{proof} The statement $(1)$ follows by definition.
+To prove the statement $(2)$, assume that the component $\Ga^s_{\CS}(G)$ is infinite, for an indecomposable non-projective Gorenstein projective module $G$.
+Hence by Proposition \ref{Proposition 2.7}, $\Ga^s_{\CS}(G)$ is a stable tube.
+By Proposition \ref{Lemma 2.3}, the middle terms of the almost split sequences with ending terms of vertices by the $\tau_{\CS}$-orbit of $(0 \rt G)$ contain exactly one non-projective direct summand.
+Hence the $\tau_{\CS}$-orbit of $(0 \rt G)$ generates all the vertices in the mouth of the stable tube.
+Since the mouth of any stable tube is unique, we conclude that $\Ga^s_{\CS}(G)$ is uniquely determined by the equivalence class $[G]_{\vartheta}$.
+Hence the restricted map $\delta'$ is injective, consequently, it is bijective by the first part. \end{proof}

+If $\CS_{\SG}(\La)$ is of finite representation type, then it is clear that, for an indecomposable non-projective module $G$ in $\Gprj\La$, the associated component $\Ga^s_{\CS}(G)$ is finite.
+In contrast, for an indecomposable Artin algebra $\La$ when $\CS_{\SG}(\La)$ is of infinite representation type, we may have both finite or infinite components $\Ga^s_{\CS}(G)$ over an indecomposable algebra $\La$.
+We see this fact in our next example.
+Let us preface it with a remark.

+\begin{remark} Let $\Lambda$ be a CM-finite algebra and let $V$ be the associated stable Cohen-Macaulay Auslander algebra.
+By \cite[Theroem 6.2]{H} we have the embedding $\Ga_{V} \subseteq \Ga_{\CS}$.
+It is easy to see that the embedding can be restricted to the embedding $\Ga^s_{V} \subseteq \Ga^s_{\CS}$, and further under this embedding each component $\Delta$ of $\Ga^s_V$ is contained in exactly one component $\Delta'$ of $\Ga^s_{\CS}$.
+In addition, $\Delta$ is finite if and only if $\Delta'$ is finite, see \cite[Theorem 6.1]{H}. \end{remark}